-Traditionalists (born before 1945, the target market for cataract surgery and treatments of other age-related ophthalmic conditions – for example, glaucoma, AMD, and dry eye) respond to:
+Traditionalists were born before 1945, the target market for cataract surgery and treatments of other age-related ophthalmic conditions – for example, glaucoma, AMD, and dry eye.
+Typically, they respond to:

 competent and confident writing

 seeing your dedication, attention to detail and discipline

 ethics and experience